-The only type of detox diet that is worthwhile is one that limits processed, high-fat, and sugary foods, and replaces them with more fruits and vegetables.
+The only type of detox diet that is worthwhile is one that limits processed, high-fat, and sugary foods, and replaces them with more whole foods like fruits and vegetables.
 That clean-eating approach is your best bet to getting your body in tip-top shape.

 Is It Good for Certain Conditions?

 Not only are detox diets not good for people with certain medical conditions, they could be harmful.
-They don’t improve blood pressure or cholesterol.
-Detox diets have no positive effect on the heart.
+There is no research showing they improve blood pressure or cholesterol or have a positive effect on the heart.
 For people with diabetes, they may be quite dangerous.
 Any diet that severely restricts what you eat could lead to dangerously low blood sugar if you take medicine for diabetes.